GDPR Privacy Statement

 Our policy is to collect only the personal data necessary for agreed purposes and we ask clients to only share personal data where it is strictly needed for those purposes.
 We collect personal data from our clients or from third parties acting on the instructions of the relevant client.

-We process personal data to provide professional services such as tax advice, general or specific business advice as part of the range of services we offer.
+Contractual necessity: We process personal data to provide professional services such as tax advice and general or specific business advice as part of the range of services we offer.
 We also process personal data in the administration and management of our business.

-We are subject to legal, regulatory and professional obligations.
+Recognised Legitimate Interests & Legal Obligations: We are subject to legal, regulatory and professional obligations, such as anti-money laundering (AML) regulations and financial crime prevention.
 We need to keep certain records to demonstrate that our services are provided in compliance with those obligations and those records may contain personal data.

 Personal data processed is kept by us for as long as is considered necessary for the purpose for which it was collected (including as required by applicable law or regulation).
-In the absence of specific legal, regulatory or contractual requirements, our retention policy period for records and other documentary evidence created in the provision of services is 7 years.
+In the absence of specific legal, regulatory or contractual requirements, our retention policy period for records and other documentary evidence created in the provision of services is 7 years from the date our business relationship terminates or the completion of the specific service.

 For any candidates applying for a job vacancy, we will retain your data and the information that you provide us on your CV until 30th September following two years after receipt of it by us.